CLI Coronavirus Updates

 By and large, the pandemic is under control in China.
-Over the winter months, there was a small spike in China’s case numbers, but these numbers have come back down.
-Many of China’s recently recorded cases have been “imported,” meaning they were identified in passengers arriving to China from abroad.
+Over the summer months, there was a small spike in China's case numbers due to an outbreak of the highly contagious Delta variant, but these numbers have come back down.
+Many of China's recently recorded cases have been "imported," meaning they were identified in passengers arriving to China from abroad.

 Strict quarantine and testing requirements are in place for international arrivals, and these policies have helped prevent "imported" cases from leading to larger outbreaks.
 There is very little community transmission at this time.

-During recent small-scale regional outbreaks in winter 2020-2021 and spring 2021, areas where outbreaks are currently occurring have been referred to as “high risk areas” (高风险地区 gāo fēngxiǎn dìqū) and “medium risk areas” (中风险地区 zhōng fēngxiǎn dìqū).
+Areas in China where outbreaks are currently occurring are usually referred to as “high risk areas” (高风险地区 gāo fēngxiǎn dìqū) and "medium risk areas" (中风险地区 zhōng fēngxiǎn dìqū).

-People who have recently visited such areas have faced stricter restrictions than other travelers.
-It is likely that the same policy will continue to be implemented.
+People who have recently visited such areas generally face stricter restrictions than other travelers.
+It is likely that the same policy will continue to be implemented going forward.